 Love blonde and brunette?
 You can opt for both hues and create a dimensional style that resembles highlights and lowlights.
 Don’t forget to add your beads, of course!

-Long goddess braids are popular, but short- and medium-length need love too.
+Long goddess braids are popular, but short- and medium-length styles need love too.
 Here’s what you can expect if you ask a braider for a shoulder-length ponytail with charms.

 Don’t forget, you can braid in a pattern with your goddess style.
-We love this eight-pointed snowflake (or star if that’s what you prefer tall it) pattern.
+We love this eight-pointed snowflake (or star if that’s what you prefer to call it) pattern.
 The design serves as a fun peekaboo crown without having to shave.